wartur/yii-treemp/README.md

 }
 ```

-5) Check that your model satisfies the formula given in the
+5) Check that your model satisfies the schema given in the
 [treemp.tests.env.schema](https://github.com/wartur/yii-treemp/blob/master/tests/env/schema/treetest.sql).
 Remember to work the behavior required field VARCHAR (255) path with a unique key.
 More you can read in
 [API reference поведения](https://github.com/wartur/yii-treemp/blob/master/behaviors/TreempActiveRecordBehavior.php).
-MySQL does not support indexing the text field to 255 characters.
+MySQL does not support indexing the text field more then 255 characters.

 6) If you already have a tree structure based on the parent_id.
 Make restructuring materialized path by calling the API treempRebuildAllPath